Chapter 15: STARKs

 The gap is stark: two orders of magnitude in proof size, from hundreds of bytes to tens of kilobytes.
 For on-chain verification, where every byte costs gas, this matters enormously.
 A Groth16 proof costs perhaps 200K gas to verify on Ethereum.
 A raw STARK proof would cost millions.

 But the size gap has motivated clever engineering.
-STARK proofs can be wrapped in SNARKs: use a STARK to prove the bulk of the computation (transparently, with the state machine model’s natural fit for VMs), then use a Groth16 proof to attest “I verified a valid STARK proof.”
-The SNARK verification circuit is fixed-size and small.
+Proof wrapping is a general composition technique where one proof system verifies the output of another, and any system can in principle be wrapped.
+STARKs benefit from this the most because their large proofs are precisely the problem wrapping solves.
+Concretely, a STARK proves the bulk of the computation (transparently, with the state machine model’s natural fit for VMs), then a Groth16 proof attests “I verified a valid STARK proof.”
+The Groth16 verification circuit is fixed-size and small.
 The on-chain cost is the cost of verifying Groth16, regardless of the original computation’s size.

 Circle STARKs and Small-Field Proving